javalent/fantasy-statblocks/README.md

 A statblock may be defined in a note using the syntax below.

-All fields are optional - if not provided, that Statblock will simply not render them.
+All fields are optional—if not provided, that Statblock will simply not render them.

 The `monster` field may be combined with other fields to override the field.
 See [Overriding Fields](#Overriding-Fields).